dan-fritchman/Thesis/content.md

 - Compile an RTL-level subset of this code to logic gates, in a process typically called _logic synthesis_
 - _Place and route_ a gate-level circuit netlist into physical layout

 The combination of logic synthesis and PnR layout serves as a powerful "hardware compiler" from portable HDL code to target silicon technologies.
-Analogous attempts at the compilation of analog circuits have generally failed, or failed to achieve substantial industry adoption.
+Analogous attempts at the compilation of analog circuits have generally failed, or at least failed to achieve substantial adoption.
 Despite its comparative simplicity (compared to analog), digital "back end" design remains a laborious process, often requiring professional teams of hundreds for large designs.

 ## The Analog Way